geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 ### Highlights

-- **[Company Update](#geohot-000007)**: Three Tinybox orders were received over the weekend, though payment is still pending.
+- **[Company Update](#geohot-000007)**: Three TinyBox orders were received over the weekend, though payment is still pending.
 There are seven units in stock, and a dev box with 5090s is being set up.
 - **[Bye Bye ShapeTracker](#geohot-000129)**: ShapeTracker has been completely removed.
 The main remaining issue is the Torch backend, which relied on it heavily, but fixing it is low priority as it was slow and likely unused.
 - **[USB GPU](#geohot-000332)**: A new driver allows using external NVIDIA or AMD GPUs on Mac/Linux via Thunderbolt.
 Kernel execution speed is identical to native, with data transfer around 3 GB/s, making it a convenient tool for local development.
-- **[Multi-Output Kernels & Flash Attention](#geohot-000576)**: Work is underway to support multi-output kernels, which is crucial for optimizing models like Llama 405.
+- **[Multi-Output Kernels & Flash Attention](#geohot-000576)**: Work is underway to support multi-output kernels, which is crucial for optimizing models like LLaMA 405.
 This enables recomputing intermediate tensors (like in Flash Attention backward) to save memory, a task dependent on the new linearizer.
 A new `ops.after` has been introduced to better manage dependencies.
 - **[Rangeify Regressions](#chenyu-001041)**: Significant performance regressions have been observed after the rangeify merge.
 Openpilot models are much slower, ResNet is 3x slower, and BERT is 2-3x slower on MI300x.
 Fixes are dependent on the new linearizer and resolving bugs in beam search.
 - **[FUSE_OPTIM](#chenyu-001588)**: An optimization from Torch, FUSE_OPTIM merges optimizer parameters into a single tensor.
 It is now faster in tinygrad but has a bug in `assign` causing silent correctness issues that needs to be fixed before it can be enabled.
 - **[Code Cleanups](#geohot-001849)**: Following the removal of ShapeTracker and other major refactors, there are more opportunities for code cleanup, such as unifying buffer uops and removing unused functions from `ops.py`.